klis87/redux-requests/packages/redux-saga-requests/README.md

 };
 ```

-Notice that `operations` structure resembles the one from config we just passed, giving you
+Notice that `mutations` structure resembles the one from config we just passed, giving you
-useful `error` and `pending` state per operation.
+useful `error` and `pending` state per mutation.
 You can use them for example to show spinner or to disable `DELETE` button
 or to show a request error.
-Also, after a successful delete operation, `data` will be set to `[]` as defined in `updateData`.
+Also, after a successful delete mutation, `data` will be set to `[]` as defined in `updateData`.

-It is also good to know, that you can set `updateData` to `false`, which would disable `data` manipulation and such an operation
+It is also good to know, that you can set `updateData` to `false`, which would disable `data` manipulation and such a mutation
 would be responsible only for `pending` and `error` state.
 Moreover, you can set `updateData` as `true`, which is useful to avoid
-duplication, as often your server responses are the same for multiple operations.
+duplication, as often your server responses are the same for multiple mutations.
 Setting to `true` will fallback to top level
 `updateData` defined in `requestsReducer` config, and if `updateData` is not defined, global `getData` will be used.

-There is one more case to cover in operations.
+There is one more case to cover in mutations.
 Imagine we need another action:
 ```js
 const deleteBook = id => ({
   type: 'DELETE_BOOK',